robertmartin8/ReasonableDeviations/_notes/CBOE_options.md

 ## Index options

 -   A stock index is a statistic that measures the value of a group of stocks, based on some formula.
--   Indices are typically either cap-weighted (e.g SPX) or price-weighted (e.g DIJA).
+-   Indices are typically either cap-weighted (e.g. SPX) or price-weighted (e.g. DIJA).
 -   Index options tend to be European, so would trade slightly lower than an American option because they have less optionality.
 However, both are automatically exercised on settlement day.
 -   Index options are cash-settled, with a \\$100 multiplier over the index value.
 The settlement value depends on the style: American options are PM settled, using the closing value of the index on the day of exercise, while European options are AM settled, using the Friday opening price.
 -   On settlement, the exerciser receives a cash payment (which may or may not be greater than what they paid for the option).
--   Because indices often have large price levels, options sometimes use a different underlying index. e.g the DJX is 1/100 of the DIJA.
+-   Because indices often have large price levels, options sometimes use a different underlying index. e.g. the DJX is 1/100 of the DIJA.
 -   Index expiries typically follow the March cycle

 -   IV for index options typically moves faster compared to IV for equity options.